Haroenv/ccna/index.md

 From global configuration mode you can reach interface configuration mode by entering the `interface [interface-name]` command.

-You can go back to the priviliged EXEC mode from this mode by entering the command `end`.
+You can go back to the privileged EXEC mode from this mode by entering the command `end`.
 </div>